Difference between Kajabi and Thrivecart

 " On the strength of Sneha's recommendation, I purchased Thrivecart.
 As a bonus, she helped me get up and running.

-If you want the support that Lisa got, signup for Thrivecart using my partner link here.
+If you want the support that Lisa and James got, signup for Thrivecart using my partner link here.